Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Revocation

-The Boston-based Technical Death Metal outfit, Revocation, brought a level of unexpected cheeriness to the stage despite the brutality of their setlist.
-The only times guitarist and vocalist Dave Davidson wasn’t grinning was when the band synced up with their ‘is it a bad smell or is this just really cool’ facial expressions.
+The Boston-based Technical Death Metal outfit, Revocation, bring a level of unexpected cheeriness to the stage despite the brutality of their setlist.
+The only times guitarist and vocalist Dave Davidson isn’t grinning is when the band sync up with their ‘is it a bad smell or is this just really cool’ facial expressions.

 Revocation - Electric Brixton - 30 January 2025.